Leadership Thought #304 – Be Wary of Making Assumptions

-We all reach a point in our careers and lives where we become more confident in our own experience and judgement.
+We all reach a point in our careers and lives where we become more confident in our own experience and judgment.
 Some of us get to this point far too soon and end up learning some difficult lessons along the way.
 There is nothing wrong with self-confidence; however, confident leaders are willing to admit what they don’t know.
-They actively seek the advice and counsel of others to supplement their own thought process.
+They actively seek the advice and counsel of others to supplement their thought process.

 Related articles